The New Community Project

 The work of NCP is overseen by an Advisory Board.
 Current membership is Robbie Miller (chair), Jerry O'Donnell (vice-chair), Greg Davidson-Laszakovits, Linetta Ballew, Kim McDowell (a founding member and first chairperson of the NCP Advisory Board), Steve Brady, Hope Steele, Alex Murphy, Taona Makunje (Malawi) and Tim McElwee.

 Kim Chaffin publishes our monthly earth care email, Juliana Pitruzzello is our database manager and financial secretary, and Hollinger Services in Elizabethtown, PA handles NCP's financial record-keeping.
-In Harrisonburg, Sarah Koth is currently serving as long-term intern, with Missy and Irma overseeing hospitality, collaboration and community life, and Kathy Yoder running garden education programs.
+In Harrisonburg, Missy and Irma oversee hospitality, collaboration and community life, Irma and Maricruz play key roles at our Jubilee Carbon Farm, and Kathy Yoder coordinates our engagement with local schools, focused on gardening and composting.